reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

 }

 interface ImmutableStateInvariantMiddlewareOptions {
-  // See "Immutable Middleware" page for definition
+  // See "Immutability Middleware" page for definition }
-}

 interface SerializableStateInvariantMiddlewareOptions {